 The duration of these contracts may be indefinite or fixed.

-In both cases, they must always be drawn up in writing, specifying the place where the services are provided and the duration of the working day.
+In both cases, they must always be in writing, specifying the place where the services occur and the duration of the working day.

 Changes in contracts